 - Pay rate of $21.43/hour

-- Work a minimum of 20 weeks from March – October, 40 hours per week
+- Work a period between March – October, 40 hours per week

 On-call firefighters (MiWFF program)